t2-project/e2e-tests/README.md

 # e2e Test

-An e2e Test for the T2 Store.
+An e2e Test for the T2-Project.

 ## Concept